How to Make a Picture Transparent in PowerPoint?

 - Making a picture transparent gives it a soft look, but you don’t want to do it in every image.
 So, use this option judiciously.

 - If you are creating a deck that is likely to be printed, then we suggest not to use a transparent picture as it can distort images.
-This is because most printers do not support color formats that allow transparency.
+It is because most printers do not support color formats that allow transparency.

 Making a picture transparent makes your presentations look professional and stand out from others.
-No matter whether you are a sales rep, a marketer, a designer or a photographer, learn these simple techniques to deliver on every project.
+No matter whether you are a sales rep, a marketer, a designer, or a photographer, learn these simple techniques to deliver on every project.

 Learn how to add a signature in Gmail with these simple steps.